benfalk/blog/source/_posts/2014-10-14-process-thou-art-a-cruel-mistress.markdown

 request works at Widgets Inc.  After a little self-education Peter could then rename his pull request and move on.

 There are loads of benefits to this small shift.

-First, Peter is alerted immediately about the process he has broken.
-Second it has prevented other teams from being harmed by Peter's mistake, by automatically closing the pull request.
-Third it has referenced where the process documentation is for this particular thing.
+1. Peter is alerted immediately about the process he has broken.
+Peter is closer time wise to the error he's created and will be able to correct it easier.
+2. It has prevented other teams from being harmed by Peter's mistake, in this case through automatically closing the pull request.
+3. It has referenced where the process documentation is for this particular thing.
+4. Jared never had to get involved and waste his time.
+For some people this may be a threat to their livelyhood, but we'll assume if you're reading this that doesn't apply to you.

 All of these are great, and could be easily implemented by most software shops of the size that warrant such process to begin with.

 I urge everyone, the next time you or one of your fellow work mates breaks process, run though a small checklist of items that could help prevent